-The Deputy President and Registrar established a Workload Allocation Model (WAM) group in 2022, with the objective of reviewing existing Principles and Guidelines document and related practices at School level.
-There is cross-representation on the group from personnel with a HR, Governance, EDI, Academic and Research remit.
-A sub-group was tasked with drafting the Academic Workload Guidance document, which is currently under review by internal stakeholders.
-Once completed, the document will undergo an Equality Impact Assessment before going to Academic Council for sign-off in 2023.
+The Deputy President and Registrar established a Workload Allocation Model (WAM) group in 2022, tasked with reviewing existing Principles and Guidelines document and related practices at School level.
+The revised WAM Guidelines were approved by Academic Council in 2023.
 The effectiveness of WAMs is part of the wider institutional context which supports academic career progression and accordingly can be understood to be one element of the overall complexity which contributes to the GPG.